 When someone needs recovery or healing, they probably want a counselor, doctor, or therapist.
 These are regulated fields, and those who practice them are trained to deal with things like trauma and abuse or other hurt or habits from the past.

 Coaches aren’t primarily concerned with healing or recovery from past hurts.
-Though a client will often find some healing in the coaching relationship, a coach mostly helps healthy, well-adjusted people find success in future growth.
+Though a person will often find some healing in the coaching relationship, a coach mostly helps healthy, well-adjusted people find success in future growth.

 Coaching vs. Consulting or Mentoring

 Consultants and mentors often play the role of an expert in a particular field or skill.
-A consultant gives advice on what a client should do to solve a problem, while a mentor helps a client change their actions or habits to reach the same skill level that the mentor has.
+A consultant gives advice on what someone should do to solve a problem, while a mentor helps them change their actions or habits to reach the same skill level that the mentor has.

 The challenge with consulting and mentoring is that a person or organization is more than their current project or problem.
-What worked for a mentor or consultant may not work for a client with different culture, mindset, or values.
+What worked for a mentor or consultant may not work for someone with different culture, mindset, or values.
 A coach is trained to look beyond the surface of the current project.
-A coach helps clients take advantage of their own unique background and experience to reach the results that are valuable to them.
+A coach helps unique human beings take advantage of their own distinct background and experience to reach the results that are valuable to them.

-Coaches don’t claim to be experts in the specific field where the client is looking for growth.
-A professional-grade coach helps the client find and remove the blinders and barriers that prevent them from seeing and acting on the insights they already have.
-Instead of giving detailed advice, a coach asks powerful questions to help a client sort through competing priorities, uncover hidden solutions, and find resources they didn’t know they had.
+Coaches don’t claim to be experts in the specific field where people are looking for growth.
+A professional-grade coach helps a person find and remove the blinders and barriers that prevent them from seeing and acting on the insights they already have.
+Instead of giving detailed advice, a coach asks powerful questions to help someone sort through competing priorities, uncover hidden solutions, and find resources they didn’t know they had.

 Not sure if coaching is what you’re looking for?

-Meet Steve for a complementary 30-minute introduction.
+Meet Steve for a complimentary 30-minute introduction.
 We’ll get to know each other, and we can decide together whether coaching is the right fit for whatever you’re facing.
 There’s no charge and absolutely no obligation.